 - no fertilizers or prepared compost

-Releasing the ‘control’ paradigm and paradox has returned Croft Farm to Fukuoka’s original principles.
-Primarily, his admonition that instead of asking what if we do something, we ask what if we don’t do something?
-It lead us to a fresh quandary: learning how to do Fukuoka’s ‘do-nothing’ farming.
+Releasing the ‘control’ paradigm and paradox is returning Croft Farm toward Fukuoka’s original principles.
+His admonition that instead of asking what if we do something, we ask what if we don’t do something?
+It lead us to how to do Fukuoka’s ‘do-nothing’ farming.

 A fundamental nature farming approach is grounded in, well, what happens on the ground.
 Living matter above falls and becomes food for living matter below, or is the seed of living matter, transforming what we think of as dead matter into living matter.
-This soil must be as alive and as essential as the seed.
-We can do no better farming than to supply soil with organic matter and seeds, to cultivate an abiding trust with nature.
+Living organisms in the soil are essential for seeds to succeed.
+We can do no better farming than to supply soil organisms with organic matter and seeds, to cultivate an abiding trust with nature.

 Determined to trust Fukuoka’s principles, it took Croft Farm only a few years , with merely forest soil, manure and wood ash, and letting nature grow, to enjoy an abundance of wholesome food…with much less work than the many ‘methods’ tried before.
 Others might learn from what we’ve learned.

 We are available here on Vancouver Island to offer consultation and planning for home-scale farming through the principles of nature farming.
-Whether you’ve never grown food, or are already versed in agroecology methods, we offer collaborative guidance in nature farming.
+Whether you’ve never grown food, or are already versed in agroecology, we offer collaborative guidance in nature farming.

 Any home can grow some of its food and can supply many of its other needs.
 In as little as 400 square feet of garden you can grow your own fresh produce throughout the growing season, and possibly all year long.
 Chickens require as little as 4 square feet per bird.
 A milk goat could be raised on a suburban lot.
 A flock of sheep can be raised on an acre.
 Croft Farm shows how just one acre can yield much of your meat, eggs, dairy, fruits and vegetables.
 With a nature farming design, all this food can be raised while you support the long-term quality of the land.

-Croft Farm Nature Farming is your guide to developing solutions
+Croft Farm Nature Farming provides natural solutions for:

 - home-scale farming and food production